How To Go Vegan

 3. You don’t need to be a foodie or a good chef to be vegan

 You don’t need to be a foodie to be a vegan.
-Many people, historically, has been very interested in food (present company included) but you don’t have to me a aspiring part time chef to become a vegan.
+Many people, historically, have been very interested in food (present company included) but you don’t have to be an aspiring part-time chef to become a vegan.
 You do not have to be interested in cooking or a good chef.
-You do not have to buy products in speciality stores or hard to come by ingredients.
+You do not have to buy products in speciality stores or hard-to-come-by ingredients.
 There are plenty of vegan groceries in ordinary stores, like soy milk, soy meat and vegan cheese.
 Going vegan today is so easy.

 4. Know what gets you inspired and motivated

 Know why you are doing this.
-Why do you want to become vegan? is it an environmental choice? are you doing it because you love animals? are you doing it because you want to be healthy and reduce the risk of illness? or do you just feel more energised and happier when you eat plant based? loose some weight for good?
+Why do you want to become vegan? is it an environmental choice? are you doing it because you love animals? are you doing it because you want to be healthy and reduce the risk of illness? or do you just feel more energised and happier when you eat plant-based? lose some weight for good?
 Get clear on why you are doing this and remind yourself about why you are doing this when you need it.

 5. Don’t be too hard on yourself